 General Counsel, San Francisco Mayor’s Office

-As General Counsel to the Mayor’s Office, Linda advised the Mayor and coordinated with City department heads on local governance and policy issues including ethics, public meetings laws, the Public Records Act, and public contracting.
-She drafted City Charter measures, ordinances, and policies regarding employee and retiree benefits, public contracting policies, and public safety, among others.
+As General Counsel to the Mayor’s Office, Linda advised then Mayor Gavin Newsom and coordinated with City department heads on local governance and policy issues including ethics, public meetings laws, the Public Records Act, and public contracting.
 While General Counsel, Linda authored a gun control measure upheld by the Ninth Circuit Court of Appeals in Jackson v.
 City and County of San Francisco (9th Cir.
 2014) 246 F 3d.
 953, against a Second Amendment challenge.
 In 2015, the United States Supreme Court denied review.

 Chief Labor Attorney

 As Chief Labor Attorney for San Francisco, Linda was in charge of a 20-person legal team, representing City departments, boards and commissions in employment and labor law issues.
-Linda represented the City before state and federal courts, mediators, and arbitrators in matters involving City employees, as well as in contract negotiations with City employee unions.
 She successfully defended San Francisco before the California Supreme Court in San Francisco Firefighters Local 798 v.
 City and County of San Francisco (2006) 38 Cal.4th 653, in which the Court upheld the City’s non-discriminatory testing procedures.

 General Counsel, Police Department

-As General Counsel to the San Francisco Police Department and Police Commission, Linda advised the Department and Commission on police personnel issues and public safety initiatives, and defended the Department in state and federal courts.
-Working with the Police Officers Union and the District Attorney’s Office, she drafted the Department’s Brady policy which was upheld by the California Supreme Court in the case of People v.
+As General Counsel to the San Francisco Police Department and Police Commission, Linda advised the Department and Commission on police personnel issues and public safety initiatives.
+Working with the District Attorney’s Office, she drafted the Department’s Brady policy which was upheld by the California Supreme Court in the case of People v.
 The Superior Court of San Francisco County (2015) 61 Cal.4th 696.
 In a rare occurrence, the Court appended the policy to its opinion.